LiuJi-Jim/ls-cache-js/README.md

 * define and require modules
 * track dependencies
+* load js when not cached
-* load and cache js files
+* cache js using localStorage

 ### TODO

 * localStorage version control and explicitly flushing
-* relative path supporting
+* relative path and alias supporting